Inflation-Beating Return Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 7% nominal return minus 3% inflation: Fisher formula gives 3.88% real return (not 4% due to compounding interaction).
 Cash at 3% during 3% inflation = 0% real.
-Equity typically outpaces inflation by 4-5% real; cash barely breaks even after tax.
+Historically, broad equity indices have often produced a real return in the region of a few percent above inflation over long horizons, though this varies widely by period; cash has tended to roughly track inflation, leaving little real gain after tax.

 Quick example